 The Mega Food Park (MFP) Scheme was launched to integrate agricultural production with the market by bringing together farmers, processors, and retailers.
 The scheme follows a cluster approach, establishing modern food processing units within well-defined agri/horticultural zones.

-The Ministry of Food Processing Industries hosted ‘World Food India’ event, in November 2023, in New Delhi.
-The event provided a distinctive platform to all the stakeholders in the food value chain including food processors, equipment manufacturers, producers, cold chain players, technology providers, logistics players, researchers, start-ups and innovators, food retailers etc. to engage and demonstrate their capabilities.
+The Ministry of Food Processing Industries hosted the ‘World Food India’ event in November 2023, in New Delhi.
+The event provided a distinctive platform to all the stakeholders in the food value chain, including food processors, equipment manufacturers, producers, cold chain players, technology providers, logistics players, researchers, start-ups and innovators, food retailers, etc., to engage and demonstrate their capabilities.

 During the Presidency of G20 summit, India had organized a two-day Global Millets Conference in March 2023 in New Delhi bringing together participants from more than 102 countries facilitating discourse on important issues related to millets, including its production, consumption, nutritional benefits, value chain development, market linkages, and research and development.